NateShetler/Senior-Project/README.md

 ## Senior Project Folder
 The Senior Project folder houses the actual senior project (Interactive Virtual Reality Reading Experience).

-To view the C# scripts written for the Unity project, navigate to:
+To view the C# scripts written for the Unity project, navigate to: Senior Project/Assets/Scripts
-* Senior-Project/Assets/Scripts